AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 ### Additional Enhancements and fixed issues

-* Collaborators can now zoom in on and out of elements in the [!DNL Create] canvas.
-Collaborators can also download assets as expected.  <!-- GS-5244 -->

 * The Meta ad export CSV file now contains images as expected.
 Previously, the ZIP file contained the CSV export file and NULL files instead of images.  <!-- GS-5107 -->

 * Users can now enter text into the Template Detail view **[!UICONTROL Uploaded by]** field as expected.
 Previously, the spinner loader icon prevented users from entering text. <!-- GS-4887 -->